-The project is made up of 30 partners and 13 associate partners from 22 European countries.
+The project is made up of over 30 partners and associate partners from 23 European countries.
 The network was established in 2006.
 The EUscreen Foundation was founded in 2013 to ensure the long-term sustainability of the network.

 Are you interested in joining the network?
 Click here for more information.

 Danmarks Radio, Denmark

 The materials will be digitalized according to the international standards set by EBU and others, and archived in DRs Media Archive where they will be stored securely and also be available for the DR production department via our fully digital production facilities.

 DR has a long tradition for using historical material both in radio shows, television programs and giving access online, which this project will follow.
 The plan is to make the materials available online for the general public in various ways, and to the Universities through the national science network, a secured online environment owned by the Universities.

 Deutsche Welle, Germany